 If you have heard that you will renew the statute of limitations just by speaking with debt collectors, you have probably been misinformed.
 In most states, you must acknowledge the debt in writing and sign the document.
 See my article about acknowledgement of debt and the statute of limitations for a list of links to the specific state laws regarding this.

-However, before deciding to settle your debts, please refer to my 4-part series about how debt settlement really works so I can teach you about why it’s important to settle your debts simultaneously.
+If you're contemplating settling your debts, please refer to my 4-part series about how debt settlement really works so I can teach you about why it's important to settle your debts as soon as possible.

 I hope this article about how to talk to debt collectors helped you.
-Please feel free to comment below with any questions or comments.
+Please feel free to contact me with any questions.